Overly Attached Girlfriend: Popularity

 As of December 2021, her YouTube channel has more than 1.25 million subscribers and more than 161 million views.
 Her username is still "wzr0713" officially, but her display name now identifies her as "Laina".
 Her video was noticed by the social news website reddit and quickly became popular, gaining more than 170,000 views the first day.

-Arising from the success of the video, 'OAG' became an Internet meme that features the image macro of the young woman featured in the video, smiling and staring manically at the camera that has been captioned in a way that portrays her to be a stalker, jealous, or committed to her love interest to an unhealthy degree.
+Arising from the success of the video, 'OAG' became an Internet meme that features the image macro of the young woman featured in the video, smiling and staring maniacally at the camera that has been captioned in a way that portrays her to be a stalker, jealous, or committed to her love interest to an unhealthy degree.
 The image still came from the video and was made into an image macro which also became very popular and spread across many social media websites and was remixed in various ways.

 During 2021, the still macro image was converted into an NFT and sold by Morris.

-Morris continued to produce further videos, approximately one a week.
-While some featured the OAG persona, many branched out from the OAG format, including charity fundraising and attempts to interview celebrities on the red carpet at the AMAs.
-Exactly a year after the initial JB fan video, Morris had over 595,000 subscribers and 76,500,000 views on YouTube.
-A week after, her subscriber count went up to 605,000 and the views rose to 77,400,000, with the initial JB fan video holding 15,600,000 of those views and her follow-up CRJ fan video holding 18,600,000 views.